Accelerated Schedule Option

-IDM will provide $1,000–$3,000 in first semester financial aid to the first 50% of accepted applicants that accept our offer and matriculate.
+IDM will provide $1,000–$3,000 in first term financial aid to the first 50 percent of accepted applicants that accept our offer and matriculate.
 Additional financial support for travel to conferences and global MPH practicum sites are also available.
 For additional information, please visit our financial aid page.

 Exciting Practicum Opportunities

 As an IDM MPH-PEL student, you will have the opportunity to gain public health experience through a practicum that matches your interests within infectious diseases, and exposes you to a variety of real-world settings.
 This experience could be in Pittsburgh, your hometown, or any other site you and your advisor can identify to match your professional and career goals.
 Interested in global health?
 Gaining public health experience in a developing nation is also possible with the help of your faculty advisor and the resources available at Pitt Public Health.
 Students conduct research/practice at hospitals, research centers, state and local health departments, or non-profit organizations, and gain new perspectives, explore new areas of interest, and have the opportunity to apply the skills and expertise their coursework has provided to a variety of public health challenges.

 - Allegheny County Health Department, Emergency Preparedness and Response

 - India, Project on virulence of TB infection in association with HIV infection

 MPH-PEL students often combine a clear interest in public health with a strong background in biological sciences.
 Within our program, you do not have to sacrifice one for the other.
 In addition to your practicum work, you will have the opportunity to participate in many of our faculty’s research projects, gaining valuable lab experience, course credits, and contributing to cutting-edge research in the biology of infectious diseases!
 You can also write and defend a Masters thesis, showing future employers, medical schools, or doctoral programs your ability to conduct focused research at a high level.

 Career positions held by recent graduates: